anjathiart/100-days-of-code/r1-log.md

 ### R1D31 - 20200901
 Working on commerce project.
 I've updated some silly model field names and also learnt that blank=True allows a field to be blank in the amin panel (useful).
 I also added created_at fields for listins and bids and these are now displayed in the templates.
 I am working on refactoring the listing template.
 Accepting bids is also working again.
 I still need to think of how I want to alert a user if his/her bid was accepted.
 I am displaying a lot more information about bids on the listing page which is good.

+### R1D32 - 20200902
+Working on commerce project.
+Worked on the listing page styling and html refactor.
+I've cleaned up the template to show the relavent information based on user priveledge, bid status and so on.
+I've learnt that Django templates ignore html comments.
+My CSS file is mangled due to changing the structure / layout.
+What is left is finalizing the CSS / UI and handling notifying a user if their bid has been accepted.
+I also need to spend some time adding example listings.